 Scope note:

-This class comprises beliefs of an Actor that a particular instance of I4 Proposition Set formally represents a part or all of the meaning intended by a source created by another Actor, without considering an opinion yet about its truth or trustworthiness
+This class comprises beliefs on the part of an instance of E39 Actor that a particular I4 Proposition Set formally represents (in part or in its entirety) the intended meaning that was created by another instance of E39 Actor, without considering an opinion yet about its truth or trustworthiness.

 The belief constitutes an interpretation of the source.
-The respective proposition set can be documented using the property J16 assumed meaning (is supposed meaning in), whereas the respective source can be documented via the property J17 about (has interpretation) and holds it as being true or in some way likely to be true.
+The respective proposition set can be documented using the property J16 assumed meaning (is supposed meaning in), whereas the respective source can be documented via the property J17 about (has interpretation) and holds as being true or in some way likely to be true.

 Examples: